Gap insurance in Florida

 Gap insurance is only used if your car is declared a total loss before your gap coverage expires.
 Purchasing gap insurance will not help cover your vehicle’s regular repairs after an accident or engine failure.

-For example, let’s say you drive your new car off the lot, and into a telephone pole and your car is damaged beyond repair.
-You only made a 5% downpayment on your auto loan, but your car would likely depreciate to about 91% of its value immediately, according to Edmunds.
-That means you would only receive 91% of your vehicle’s value from your auto insurer, but you would owe 95% of its value to your lender.
+For example, let’s say you drive your new car off the lot and into a telephone pole, and your car is damaged beyond repair.
+You only made a 5 percent down payment on your auto loan, but your car would likely depreciate to about 91 percent of its value immediately, according to Edmunds.
+That means you would only receive 91 percent of your vehicle’s value from your auto insurer (minus your deductible), but you would owe 95 percent of its value to your lender.
 Gap coverage would help you pay off the difference.

-Unlike other types of car insurance, gap insurance is optional.
+Gap insurance is an optional insurance coverage not available from all insurance companies.
 It only covers you in certain situations, and it typically expires as your car ages.
-Comprehensive and collision insurance are also optional, but these coverages are more widely available and are usually necessary to help cover repair costs of your vehicle from an incident.
+Comprehensive and collision insurance are also optional, but these coverage types are more widely available and are usually necessary to help cover repair costs of your vehicle from an incident.
+Comprehensive and collision coverage are also typically required by your lender if you finance your vehicle.
 Here’s how these insurance types compare:

 Gap insurance | Comprehensive | Collision | |